 He said Penny is the only one who can instantly figure out his moods.

-“Penny wasn’t responding well to the training and six months down the line, she hadn’t learnt much.
+“Penny wasn’t responding well to the training and six months down the line, she hadn’t learned much.
 I was upset and would break down during lonely nights in the barracks, but then I never pressured her.
-Instead I said, ‘You take your time.
+Instead, I said, ‘You take your time.
 I want to see how long you wait before you start responding,’ and today we both share an inseparable bond.”

 The riverside in Kolkata is frequented by drug addicts and peddlers.
 Bimal Gurung and his German Shepherd Kate, the only narcotics dog in the squad, survey the area for possible narcotics movement.
 But they have to be careful; the government discourages active use of dogs in public places, even to sniff or subdue a mob.

-“We cannot give our dogs names that might have religious significance, like Mary or Ganga, since the river is considered holy and worshiped in India,” he said.
+“We cannot give our dogs names that might have a religious significance, like Mary or Ganga, since the river is considered holy and worshiped in India,” he said.
 “People could raise objections.
-Few years back, there was a public protest because a local daily reported that one of our dogs had been named Ayesha.”
+A few years back, there was a public protest because a local daily reported that one of our dogs had been named Ayesha.”